SACSCOC Report

 Call to Action:

-To achieve these goals, we must further reduce spending for the current fiscal year (ending June 30, 2025) to reach a balanced budget.
+To achieve these goals, we must further reduce spending for the current fiscal year (ending June 30, 2025) to balance the budget.
 Taking action quickly is vital, as waiting until next year (2025-26) is not an option.
 It is an absolute necessity.

 I’ll be candid—reaching budget neutrality will require all of us to work together to make wise fiscal decisions over the next six months.
 To take the first step toward bringing this institution into financial stability, my leadership team and I have collectively decided to take a salary cut.